microsoft/reverse-proxy/README.md

 # Current Status

-For the latest status updates, see our [Status Report thread](https://github.com/microsoft/reverse-proxy/issues/97).
-Subscribe to notifications on that issue and we'll comment regularly with status updates.
+For the latest status updates, see our [Releases page](https://github.com/microsoft/reverse-proxy/releases).

 # Build